Prudencia/ml-training-platform/README.md

 **Option 1: WSL2 (Windows Subsystem for Linux)**

-Edit `docker-compose.yml` and uncomment these lines under the backend service:
+Edit `docker compose.yml` and uncomment these lines under the backend service:
 ```yaml
     devices:
       - nvidia.com/gpu=all